iCepa/Tor.framework/README.md

 - Follow the instructions in [Compiling yourself](#compiling-yourself)

-- Check the logs and test the created `tor.xcframework` and `tor-nolzma.xcframework` with the contained example apps.
+- Check the logs and test the created `tor.xcframework`, `tor-nolzma.xcframework` and `arti.xcframework`
+  with the contained example apps.

 - Update info, version numbers and checksums in `README.md`, `Tor.podspec` and `Arti.podspec`!